stanley-fork/WFGY/TensionUniverse/BlackHole/Q035_quantum_metrology_limits.md

 such that:

-1. `R_eff` is computed from the underlying physical description using a fixed, scenario independent rule.
+1. `R_eff` is computed from the underlying physical description using a fixed, scenario independent rule, chosen in advance from a small finite catalogue.
 For example:

    ```txt
    R_eff = N